SaraNazeer27/MCP/README.md

 - CONTEXT_PATH: Optional.
 If your service runs under a servlet context-path, set it here (e.g., /csi-api/empi-api/api).
 It will be prefixed before OPENAPI_PATH when fetching the spec.
 - OPENAPI_FULL_URL: Optional.
 If set, this full URL will be used directly to fetch the OpenAPI spec (overrides the previous two).
 Example: http://localhost:3008/csi-api/empi-api/api/v3/api-docs
 - SERVER_NAME: Optional.
 Name to display for the MCP server.
 Default: fast_mcp_server
+- DEFAULT_X_GROUP or X_GROUP: Optional.
+If your EMPI API requires the x-group header, set a default here.
+The MCP server will inject this header on every request unless explicitly provided in a tool call.
+- DEFAULT_X_HOSPITAL or X_HOSPITAL: Optional.
+If your API requires the x-hospital header, set a default here.
+The MCP server will inject this header on every request unless explicitly provided in a tool call.

 Example mcp.json
 {